-S&M, Metallica’s daring encounter with a symphony orchestra, arrived on Nov.
-19, 1999, without the slightest hint of irony about the potential pain and pleasure it might impart upon the band’s fan base.
+S&M arrived on Nov.
+19, 1999, as a daring encounter with a symphony from Metallica.
 For James Hetfield, Lars Ulrich, Kirk Hammett and Jason Newsted, dizzying success gave them a chance to try something new.

 They'd already released the more experimental Load and Reload albums, though to mixed reactions.
 Next, the foursome spent all of 1998 touring virtually non-stop, pausing only to put the finishing touches on Garage, Inc., their expansive collection of cover tunes, before taking the winter months off to recuperate.

-And when they hit the road once again in April of 1999, for a trio of concerts in Hawaii and Alaska, Metallica’s intent wasn’t so much covering states they’d missed in ‘98, but preparing for a pair of one-of-a-kind (well, two-of-a-kind) performances at the Berkeley Community Theatre backed by the San Francisco Symphony Orchestra, conducted by Michael Kamen.
+Then they hit the road once again in April 1999, for a trio of concerts in Hawaii and Alaska.
+Metallica intended to prepare for a pair of one-of-a-kind (well, two-of-a-kind) performances at the Berkeley Community Theatre backed by the San Francisco Symphony Orchestra, conducted by Michael Kamen.

-Metallica’s interest in marrying their typically violent metallic creations with classical music stemmed, in part, from Ulrich’s passion for Deep Purple and their 1969 Concerto for Group and Orchestra.
-(Former bassist Cliff Burton's wide ranging musical interests had also included the works of Johann Sebastian Bach.)
+Their interest in marrying their typically violent metallic creations with classical music stemmed, in part, from Ulrich’s passion for Deep Purple and their 1969 Concerto for Group and Orchestra.
+(Former bassist Cliff Burton's wide-ranging musical interests had also included the works of Johann Sebastian Bach.)

 Meanwhile, Kamen had built an extensive resume of rock-star collaborations over the years, contributing orchestral arrangements for Aerosmith, the Who and Def Leppard, to name but a few.

-Listen to Metallica and the San Francisco Symphony Orchestra Perform 'For Whom the Bell Tolls'
+Listen to 'For Whom the Bell Tolls' With the San Francisco Symphony Orchestra

-When it came time to choose the repertoire, Metallica, Kamen and the San Francisco Symphony Orchestra culled songs from every one of their albums except for 1983’s Kill ‘em All.
-Kamen and the orchestra initially warmed up the eager audience at hand with Metallica’s traditional concert opener, Ennio Morricone’s "The Ecstasy of Gold," then the band joined in and blew everyone’s minds by dusting off the beloved Ride the Lightning instrumental "The Call of Ktulu," which always seemed a natural fit for the classical treatment.
+Metallica, Kamen and the San Francisco Symphony Orchestra culled songs from every one of their albums except for 1983’s Kill 'Em All.
+The orchestra initially warmed up their audience with Metallica’s traditional concert opener, Ennio Morricone’s "The Ecstasy of Gold."
+Metallica then joined in, dusting off the Ride the Lightning instrumental "The Call of Ktulu," which always seemed a natural fit for the classical treatment.

 That said, those who might have been confused by Metallica's turn toward symphonic rock were also given two brand new compositions in "No Leaf Clover" and "- Human," something that no doubt helped S&M move some 300,000 units in its first week.
 The project has since racked up more than 2 million U.S. purchases and 8 million worldwide.

-Beyond that, its sheer ambition (or hubris, if you're not a fan) undoubtedly puts it near the top of history’s most accomplished meetings of the rock and classical music worlds.
+Beyond that, its sheer ambition (or hubris, if you're not a fan) undoubtedly puts S&M near the top of history’s most accomplished meetings of the rock and classical music worlds.

 Metallica Albums Ranked